 It is essential to be mindful of points of contact outside, but the things that you can clean in control are the points of contact inside your office.
 To clean these, you will need to use a disinfecting product.

-- Touch points are the area where the transmission of germs happens typically.
-Something like a door handle, or an elevator button, a touch-pad, things that are frequently touched or used are going to be the carriers of germs.
-Disinfect them and keep it clean during cough, cold, and flu season.
+- Touchpoints are the area where the transmission of germs happens typically.
+Something like a door handle, an elevator button, a touch-pad, things that are frequently touched or used are going to be the carriers of germs.
+Disinfect them and keep them clean during cough, cold, and flu season.

-- Keep your cupboard stuffed with age-appropriate products and medicines that will help each person in your office feel better.
+- Keep your cupboard stuffed with age-appropriate products and medicines that will help each person in your office feeling better.

 - Hydrate.
 Drink water as often as you can.
 Make yourself feel good by keeping the fluid going.